reket1990/php-challenge/README.md

 - The code should live somewhere online and able to process requests from the web.
 - Requests should spend no more than 1 second in processing a data set of 1 million users.
 - Do not to use anything other than PHP, MySQL, and a web engine such as Apache or Nginx (i.e. no PHP frameworks, no Redis, memcache or other in-memory stores, no 3rd party libraries beyond those included in PHP 5.).

+# Endpoints

+### /players/ - GET

+Gets the total number of players

+### /active/ - GET

+Gets the number of active players

+Optional query parameter: time - INT between 1 and 315360000 [10 years] (default 86400 [1 day])

+### /leaderboard/ - GET

+Gets the players with the highest scores

+Optional query parameter: count - INT between 1 and 1000 (default 10)

+### /improved/ - GET

+Gets the most improved players for the week

+Optional query parameter: count - INT between 1 and 1000 (default 10)

+### /game/ - POST

+Processes Facebook signed_request variable and adds user and user_score to database.